medamk/fabzero/readme.md

 ## ABOUT FAB LAB Pre-Academy Programme

-I got opertinuty getting training on FAB LAB Pre-Academy Programme at STPI-Bhubaneswar from 18th March to 05th April 2019.
+I got opertinity getting training on FAB LAB Pre-Academy Programme at STPI-Bhubaneswar from 18th March to 05th April 2019.

 On 18th March 2019 at 11:00 AM This Pre-Academy training program has ben launched by Shri.Omkar Rai, DG, STPI. through VC from STPI-HQ